Jan. 6 committee lays out legal arguments against Bannon’s subpoena defiance in private letter to his attorney

 Bannon is considered a key witness for the committee because he had conversations with Trump in the weeks leading up to Jan.
 6 and held a meeting with Trump allies on Jan.
 5 at the Willard Hotel.
 That day, Bannon said on his podcast that “all hell is going to break loose tomorrow.”

-Trump has mentioned executive privilege in press comments but only formally asserted it and other privileges earlier this month in attempting to block the National Archives from releasing 45 specific documents requested by the committee.
+Trump has mentioned executive privilege in comments to reporters but formally asserted it and other privileges only this month in attempting to block the National Archives from releasing 45 specific documents requested by the committee.

 As a sitting president, Biden controls the invocation of executive privilege.
 He rejected Trump’s assertion that privilege protected release of the documents.
 Biden’s White House counsel, Dana Remus, wrote the head of the National Archives that “President Biden has determined that an assertion of executive privilege is not in the best interests of the United States, and therefore is not justified as to any of the documents.”